Oracle Java Licensing and Audit FAQ Guide

 Here’s the situation:

 - Free for Personal/Education Use: Oracle allowed Java 8 to remain free for personal (consumer) use on desktops and for educational use until December 2020.
-However, it’s been paid only for commercial/business use since 2019.
+However, it’s been paid for only commercial/business use since 2019.

 In summary, Java 8 is no longer free for businesses.
 Companies must purchase a Java SE subscription to legally use updated Oracle Java 8 versions in production with security patches.